Sallyliubj/STAT5243_project_2/README.md

 Summary Statistics: Shows descriptive statistics for all numerical columns, including metrics like mean, median, skewness, correlation, and regression analysis.
 Correlation Analysis: Correlation heatmap with detailed analysis

+Yemin Wang's Work: User Interface(UI) and User Experience and Web Application Construct a well-structured, feature-rich analytical tool that covers the complete data analysis workflow from loading and cleaning to visualization and exploration.
+The application has a modern UI with cards, styling, and responsive layouts.